FIRST YEAR OF ISSUE AMATEUR RADIO (HAM) CALL SIGN AUTO LICENSE PLATES

 Amateur Radio call signs are very distinctive identifications.
 There are 715,462 Amateur Radio licensees in the United States listed in the 1997 Radio Amateur Call Book.
 There are 160 hams named John Smith and 149 named Robert Jones that are listed, but a ham's call sign is very unique as it is the only one like it in the entire world.
 There can never be 2 call signs that are identical.

 Several states issued special ham plates as "add on" plates to be used with the vehicle's normal registration plate and they were generally displayed on the front of the vehicle with the regular plate displayed on the rear.
 These "unofficial" ham plates were issued as a compromise to the Amateur Radio operators who were trying to have their state issue ham plates.
 Both Arkansas in 1951 and Nebraska in 1952 issued undersized ham plates.
 Iowa in 1954 and North Carolina in 1955 issued full sized plates with the ham's call sign on them.
 After hurricane Hazel in 1954 North Carolina hams involved with emergency communications wanted a special ham plate as identification to access disaster areas not open to the general public.
 In 1955 they were issued undated silver plates with black letters similar to the police and other state vehicles.
 The hams were required to attach these plates over and covering the regular passenger plate.
 Theses special ham plates were replaced in 1956 with official ham plates similar in color scheme to the regular passenger plates.
-In light of this, it’s possible that the police did not like the idea of civilians using police type plates.
+In light of this, its possible that the police did not like the idea of civilians using police type plates.
 Arkansas issued their official ham plates in 1954, Nebraska in 1956, followed by Iowa in 1960.

 Two states, Massachusetts in 1965, and New Jersey in 1968, used windshield stickers to validate their plates.
 The Massachusetts plate bore an embossed 64 date while the New Jersey plate was undated on a 1959 base.
 The 1964 District of Columbia plate was and still is a vanity type.
 It was the only first year ham plate to use a sticker to validate the plate.
 It was also the largest validation sticker in the United States and measured 3/4 inch by 11 inches.
 Metal year tabs were used by 7 states: California for 1954, Connecticut for 1956, Delaware for 1953 (with a 1954 expiration), Hawaii for 1955, New York for 1963, Oregon for 1954, and Rhode Island for 1958.
 Seven states displayed the expiration date of the plates: Delaware had a 6-30-54 expiration, Maryland had 3-31-57, Mississippi had OCT 51, Missouri had JAN 53, Pennsylvania had 3-31-57, Wisconsin had JAN 53, and the District of Columbia had 3-31-65 on the large sticker.